shimspedy/sengov/content/states/michigan/stephanie-chang/_index.md

 seo_title: "contact senator Stephanie Changa"
 subheader:
      greeting: Contact senator Stephanie Changa
-     description: She is currently serving her second term in the Michigan Senate and is the Senate Democratic Policy and Steering Chair.
+     description: Opportunity, access, equity, justice and service are the core values driving Senator Stephanie Chang, the first Asian American woman elected to the Michigan legislature.
+She worked as a community organizer in Detroit for nearly a decade before serving two terms in the Michigan House of Representatives and then as the Democratic Floor Leader for her first term in the Senate.
+She is currently serving her second term in the Michigan Senate and is the Senate Democratic Policy and Steering Chair.
 description: Contact senator Stephanie Changa of Michigan.
 Contact information for Stephanie Changa includes email address, phone number, and mailing address.
 image: stephanie-chang.jpeg
 video:
 url:  /states/michigan/stephanie-chang/
 weight: 1
 layout: course_home